2025 Award Recipient

 Committee Membership

 The NLS board, in conjunction with the Chair invites committee members with the intent of ensuring a representative committee (in terms of seniority, interdisciplinarity, multiple nationalities, and sex).
-The role of the Chair is to guide the Committee through its decision and work with the incoming NLS Awards Coordinator (Brett Neely, networkleadershipscholars@gmail.com) in organizing the process.
+The role of the Chair is to guide the Committee through its decision and work with the incoming NLS Awards Coordinator (networkleadershipscholars@gmail.com) in organizing the process.

-- Award winner will be notified by July 1st, 2024
+- Award winner will be notified by July of the award year

-- Award will be conferred at the 2024 Academy of Management Annual Meeting.
+- Award will be formally conferred at the Academy of Management Annual Meeting of the award year.

 Previous Award Winners